ucsc/site-giving/source/_posts/2019-11-18-welcome-to-jekyll.markdown

   vertical: top #options: top, bottom
   horizontal: left #options: left, right
 # Is this a featured post?
 Applies to first two columns on Post Archive Page.
+# If true, use: true; if false, use: false and order does not matter.
 featured_post:
   use: true
   order: 1 # Options: 1 or 2
 thumbnail_image: 200.jpg
 thumbnail_image_alt: Featured Image Alt Text
 categories: jekyll update
+tags:
 ---
 Some words.